apify/http-request/README.md

 responds with the HTTP headers, but before the actual data is downloaded. class and it should return `true` if request should be aborted, or `false` otherwise.
 You can also throw custom error inside the `options.abortFunction`.
-In this case, it aborts the request and throws your custom error.
+In this case, `httpRequest` aborts the request and throws your custom error.

 Default value is `null`.
 #### options.throwHttpErrors